Last Updated: April 10, 2026

 100% / 150% of trip cost

-Offers up to $500,000 in Primary Emergency Medical coverage, the highest of any comprehensive plan listed on Squaremouth
+Offers up to $500,000 in Primary Emergency Medical coverage, the highest reimbursement rate offered on Squaremouth for this benefit

 Has an adequate eligibility window, allowing customers to qualify for pre-existing condition coverage up to 14 days after their initial trip deposit